redhat-appstudio/managed-gitops/docs/components.md

 **NOTE**: See also, the targets in `Makefile` for additional available operations.
 Plus, within each of the components there is a `Makefile`, which can be used for local development of that component.

+## Retired components
+- GitOps Service Frontend: The 'frontend' component of the GitOps Service was an early UI prototype for interfacing with the GitOps Service via a Web UI based on PatternFly.
+The contents of this prototype can be found [under this commit](https://github.com/redhat-appstudio/managed-gitops/tree/52696fbb48070bf43170687a6a775ff80dfb13be/frontend).

 [App Studio Controller]: https://github.com/redhat-appstudio/managed-gitops/tree/main/appstudio-controller
 [App Studio Shared]: https://github.com/redhat-appstudio/managed-gitops/tree/main/appstudio-shared